Introduction

 15. Will You Explain To Me The Complete Operation Of My New System In A Manner That I Can Understand?

 Most people are happy with just knowing how to operate a thermostat.
-Having a general knowledge of how a system operates and how to recognize a problem can prevent a small issue from becoming a big problem
+A general knowledge of how a system operates and how to recognize a problem can prevent a minor issue from becoming a big problem.

 16. Will You Be Performing A Blower Door Or Equivalent Test To Determine Duct Leakage?

-Duct leakage is one of the biggest wastes of energy.
-In older homes that have sheet metal duct work Consider a single joint in a duct run that supplies just one room in a home.
+Duct leakage is one of the biggest energy wastes in older homes with sheet metal ductwork.
+Consider a single joint in a duct run that supplies just one room in a home.

 17. To What Extent Will You Be Sealing My Ductwork?

-Depending on how much duct is accessible, the more sealing that is done the more efficient a system will be.
+Depending on how much of the duct is accessible, the more sealing is done, the more efficient a system will be.
 The work can be a definite DIY project.
-Duct sealing products come in tape form or paint it on with a brush.
-Amazon has a decent product.
-Cleans up with water and dries quick enough to handle in a short time.
+Duct sealing products come in a tape form or can be painted on with a brush.
+Amazon has a decent product that cleans up with water and dries quickly.

 This is a question that should be in the contract.
 Hold them to it.
-Be considerate of circumstances beyond the contractors control, just as you would expect them to be for you.
+You should be considerate of circumstances beyond the contractor’s control, just as you would expect them to be for you.

-HVAC companies are very seasonal when it comes to work load.
+HVAC companies are very seasonal when it comes to workload.
 That’s why choosing a company that is fully staffed can be beneficial.
-Selecting a small company can leave you at their mercy, but could still be preferable because of the more personal relationship to the manager or owner.
+Selecting a small company can leave you at their mercy, but it could still be preferable because of the more personal relationship with the manager or owner.

-This is amongst the most important questions to ask your heat pump installer.
+This is among the most important questions to ask your heat pump installer.

-Access to indoor equipment is vital and some codes require so many inches in front of furnaces for serviceability.
-Filters need to be where it as little effort as possible to change.
-The more difficult it is for you to change a filter, the less attention the filter will get.
+Access to indoor equipment is vital; some codes require so many inches in front of furnaces for serviceability.
+Filters need to be where it takes as little effort as possible to change.
+The more difficult it is to change a filter, the less attention it will get.

 20. Will The Makes, Model Numbers And Energy Ratings Be On My Contract?

-When the equipment arrives, is the time to check what’s on the contract.
+When the equipment arrives, it is time to check what’s on the contract.
 Finding out that what you ordered is not what you got installed is painful.
-If the makes and model numbers of your new equipment are not on the contract there is very little recourse for the homeowner if the new equipment doesn’t match.
+If your new equipment’s makes and model numbers are not on the contract, there is very little recourse for the homeowner if the new equipment doesn’t match.

 21. Will You Provide A Convenient Place For All Equipment Related Paperwork To Be Readily Accessible For Future Service?

-Even though we live in an instant information society, often times a technician will need data available on installation instructions that come with new equipment.
+Even though we live in an instant information society, a technician often needs data available on installation instructions that come with new equipment.

-22. Will Method Of Payment Be On The Contract And Do You Have Financing?
+22. Will The Payment Method Be On The Contract, And Do You Have Financing?

 23. Do You Offer A 100% Money Back Guarantee?

-Nothing will make a contractor perform better than knowing he has a risk of losing payment for a job poorly done.
-Usually that includes removing the new equipment.
+Nothing will make a contractor perform better than knowing he has a risk of losing payment for a job poorly done, including removing the new equipment.

 24. What Permits Will Be Required For My Job?

 Not too many of us are lucky enough to find a county that doesn’t require permits.
-But there is one in Nevada or there used to be, just can’t find it now.
-Our governments have made it a very good source of revenue in the name of protecting the public, against ourselves sometimes.
+But there is one in Nevada, or there used to be; I can’t find it now.
+Our governments have made it an excellent source of revenue in the name of protecting the public against ourselves sometimes.

-Even a mini split installation requires a permit.
-Just about any added HVAC equipment will fall under the jurisprudence or needing a permit.
+Even a mini-split installation requires a permit.
+Just about any added HVAC equipment will fall under the jurisprudence or need a permit.

-Oh, permits really are necessary.
+Oh, I think permits are necessary.
 It’s the same with any other law or restriction.
-Enough people abuse something and before you know it there’s a law to prevent it and ten other things that might not even relate.
+Enough people abuse something, and before you know it, there’s a law to prevent it and ten other things that might not even relate.

 25. What New Technologies Are Available?

-Most of the new technologies today have to do with communicating furnaces and heat pumps.
-WiFi and blue tooth devices that allow you to see what your home is doing while away on vacation or a trip.
+Most of the new technologies today involve communicating furnaces and heat pumps.
+WiFi and Bluetooth devices that allow you to see what your home is doing while away on vacation or a trip.

-The standard in HVAC equipment has been to have several wires between indoor, outdoor and thermostats.
-With communicating equipment the signals between units is more digital and there are only two wires.
+The standard in HVAC equipment has several wires between indoor, outdoor, and thermostats.
+With communicating equipment, the signals between units are more digital, with only two wires.

 26. What Is The SEER, HSPF, and COP Or The Percentage Of Efficiency Of My New System?

 These are the acronyms the industry uses to establish efficiencies.
-Seasonal Energy Efficiency Ratio (SEER) is used to note the cooling efficiency.
+Seasonal Energy Efficiency Ratio (SEER) notes the cooling efficiency.
 Heating Season Performance Factor (HSPF) denotes the heating efficiency.

 27. What Is The Guarantee On Your Labor?

-Most contractors offer a one year labor warranty.
+Most contractors offer a one-year labor warranty.
 That has been determined to be enough time to cover any defects in installation.
-But, in fact, that isn’t always true.
+But that isn’t always true.

 If you have doubts or concerns, an extended policy might be a good option.
 Insurance is good if it’s reasonable.
 These policies have a lot of legalese.